clang77/auto-inventory-system/README.md

 # auto-inventory-system
-Auto inventory system  using Node.js and MongoDB Created in Repl.it environment
+Auto inventory system  using Node.js and MongoDB.
+Created in Repl.it environment